mircial/NFTChallenge/README.md

 # NFTChallenge Introduction

-NFTChallenge(NC) is a widely interconnected platform where any project party can depoly their contracts and any user can join to play whatever project they want.
-The project party can easily mint NFTs to eligible users.
+NFTChallenge(NFTC) is an interactive platform where any NFT Project (referred to as third NFTP in the following context) can depoly its contract.
+On NFTC, any user can join to have fun with any NFTP and eligible users can easily mint.

-On this platform, all projects are integrated with their own NFTs and those NFTs can be shared with each other.
-The project party can build a new project with the help of other existing projects.
+On NFTC, all NFTPs are integrated with their own NFTs and can be shared with each other.
+NFTP can also build projects with the help of other existing NFTP.
 The user's NFTs in each item are not isolated.
-NC encourages users to use the NFTs of other items to complete the tasks required under a current project.
+NFTC encourages user to use the NFTs of other NFTPs to complete the tasks required under a current project.

-NC makes NFTs truly have circulation value.
+NFTC makes NFTs truly have circulation value.
 Besides, it will play a vital role in the metaverse.

 ## Installing Prerequisites

-This repo assumes that you have Node.js 12+ and Yarn.
+Node.js 12+ and Yarn are required to use this repo.
 Please refer to the [Yarn installation how-to](https://classic.yarnpkg.com/en/docs/install) if you don't yet have the `yarn` command installed locally.

 To install the prerequisite packages,  clone the repository and then run `yarn`:

 ### Install Truffle